lnthorne/studious-octo-funicular/docs/updates.md

 ### Sep 18, 2024

 - Updated xcode 16 which adds a flag for BoringSSL-GRPC.
 Update podfile with fix show here(https://stackoverflow.com/questions/78608693/boringssl-grpc-unsupported-option-g-for-target-arm64-apple-ios15-0)

+### Sep 24, 2024

+- Created figma designs with the help of galileo AI.
+Now importing all the fonts, styles and colours into our design system.
+- Cannot get the colors to come through on components (CustomeButton and CustomText).
+I remember the only time I had it working was when I defined it in the app/ .
+I figured it would work here, because it is getting imported